Glossary of Financial Aid Terms

 Stafford Loan

-This is a common type of federal loan for students.
-Although Stafford borrowers used to be able to select their own lender, as of July 1, 2010, all Stafford loans are now disbursed through the U.S. Department of Education.
+This is a common type of federal student loan for students.
+As of July 1, 2010, all Stafford loans are now disbursed through the U.S. Department of Education.

 Subsidized Loan

-For this type of federal loan, the government typically pays the interest during in-school, grace, and authorized deferment periods.
+The government typically pays the interest during in-school, grace, and authorized deferment periods for this type of federal student loan.

 T